 The Whole Hadrian's Wall Path

-Of all the various Hadrian’s Wall Walk holidays, the 10 and 11 day holidays are the longest.
-If you want to cover the whole Hadrian’s Wall Walk route but also want plenty of time to enjoy the Roman remains and the landscape, then these holidays are a good choice.
+Of all the various Hadrian’s Wall itineraries, the 10 and 11 day itineraries are the longest.
+If you want to cover the whole Hadrian’s Wall Walk route but also want plenty of time to enjoy the Roman remains and the landscape, then these itineraries are a good choice.
 We have kept distances particularly short in the hilliest section where the wall and forts are best preserved.
 The overnight stops are identical for the two options until Carlisle.
-This 10 day holiday covers the final, easy, 16 miles in a single day, whereas the 11 day option splits it in two at Burgh by Sands.
+This 10 day itinerary covers the final, easy, 16 miles in a single day, whereas the 11 day option splits it in two at Burgh by Sands.

 |Day 1||Travel to Tynemouth for your first nights accommodation|